PHYSICAL THERAPY AS A CAREER

 The field of physical therapy is dynamic and challenging.
 Shifts in health care delivery systems, specialization, autonomy of practice, and content of educational programs are contributing to continued growth and change in the field.
 With the foundation gained in the program, graduates have the preparation to successfully pursue licensure as physical therapist assistants and contribute positively to the health care profession.
 Physical therapist assistants are currently in demand in the health care system across the country, and graduation from the physical therapist assistant program will provide students with varied career opportunities.

-New graduates will be eligible for employment post successful completion of their licensure examination.
-As graduates of this program, students will have had clinical affiliations which reflect a wide variety of acute care experiences including but not limited to: orthopedics, neurology, cardiac rehabilitation, intensive care, and extended rehabilitative care in: a rehab hospital, a rehab unit, an ALF, or SNF settings.
+New graduates will be eligible for employment after successful completion of their licensure examination.
+As graduates of this program, students will have had clinical affiliations which reflect a wide variety of experiences including but not limited to: acute care, outpatient, orthopedics, neurology, cardiac rehabilitation, intensive care, and extended rehabilitative care in: a rehab hospital, a rehab unit, or skilled nursing facilities (SNF) settings.
 In addition, some exposure to clients involved in “at home” care via home health or public health services or visiting nurses/rehab services as well as the public school systems and private physical therapy clinics, satellites, or services provided by physician’s office, physical therapy staff will be provided as availability and interest dictate.

 Graduates and potential students can view this area to see a sampling of open physical therapy related jobs both local and national.